fusepoolP3/overall-architecture/user-interation-request-api.md

 ## Example

-The following HTTP traces exemplify the process of submitting interaction requests to am *IR-LDPC* at `http://demo.fusepoolp3.eu/ir-ldpc`.
+The following HTTP traces exemplify the process of submitting interaction requests to an *IR-LDPC* at `http://demo.fusepoolp3.eu/ir-ldpc`.

     POST /ir-ldpc